-To be eligible for individual membership you must have successfully completed and graduated from a counselling or psychotherapy practitioner training course.
+To be eligible for individual membership you must have successfully completed and graduated from a counselling or psychotherapy core practitioner training course.

 Your course must have involved at least one year full time or two years’ part time classroom based tuition.
 You must also have completed a supervised placement of at least 100 client contact hours as an integral part of your course.

 - carried out with genuine clients, rather than peers from your course, for example